MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-alias-from-a-contact.md

 Did you get this error when you were creating a new user?
 "This email address is already being used as an alias for the contact \<contact name>."
 This article will show you how to remove the email alias from the contact.

 > [!CAUTION]
 > It is unusual for a contact to have an alias because it has to be added using Exchange Online PowerShell.
-You'll have to remove it using Exchange Online PowerShell. > If you're new to PowerShell, you can do this!
+You'll have to remove it using Exchange Online PowerShell. <br><br> If you're new to PowerShell, you can do this!
 The Exchange Online PowerShell commands used in this article will only remove an alias from a contact.

 ## Remove the email alias from the contact using Exchange Online PowerShell